|

 Nearly as legendary as his finely honed detective skills

-alphabetical order, of every aphorism, or saying, totaling nearly five hundred, as stated by Charlie Chan in all
+list, in alphabetical order, of every aphorism, saying, or wise words, totaling about five hundred, as stated by Charlie

 If Charlie Chan has been quoted by someone else, the aphorism appears in quotation marks.